morange/wwonepagetemplate/README.md

 1. Install and activate extension
-2. Include static typoscript template
+2. Include the static template from fluid_styled_content
+3. Include the static template of this extension

 It only needs a basic site structure: